Work equipment

 The legal framework is based on the Ordinance on the Prevention of Accidents and Occupational Diseases (OPA), the Product Safety Act (LSPro), the CFST Directive 6512 “Work Equipment”, and the Ordinance on the Safety of Machinery (OMach; RS 819.14), which incorporates into Swiss law the provisions of the European Machinery Directive 2006/42/EC.

-Responsibilities: as defined in EPFL LEX 1.5.1 (Article 12), the head of unit ensures compliance with occupational health and safety rules within their team, and approves the purchase and installation of work equipment in laboratories or workshops.
+Responsibilities: as defined in EPFL LEX 1.5.1 (Article 12), the head of unit ensures compliance with occupational health and safety rules within their team, and approves the purchase, the use and the installation of work equipment in laboratories or workshops.

 Work equipment: work equipment refers to machines, installations, devices, and tools used at work.
 This definition also includes items that are not directly used for performing work tasks but are part of the work environment (such as ventilation, heating, lighting, etc.), as well as personal protective equipment (PPE).